 A few patients may need all three treatment modalities, while others receive one or two types.

 As a result, the costs you need to bear may vary, and depends on the factors such as:

-Although it is impossible to be accurate, here are the average costs of different approaches of lung cancer treatment:
+Although it is impossible to be accurate, here are the average costs of different approaches to lung cancer treatment:

 Post-operative care is also costly as it includes dealing with complications, cost of scans, follow-up treatment such as chemotherapy, and home care.

 According to the data from the Hutchinson Institute for Cancer Outcomes Research, 2016, patients suffering from cancer are 2.5 times more likely to declare bankruptcy as compared to healthy people.
 Here are examples of financially difficult situations that were experienced by patients with cancer in the order of severity: